Matariki Exhibitions 2022 ~ Ka Poipoia (To nurture)

 To acknowledge and share knowledge of this star constellation known as Ngā Mata o Te Ariki a Tāwhirimātea -the eyes of the Wind-God, who in a state of anguish tore out his eyes and threw them to the heavens (he was upset his parents, Ranginui/Sky Father and Papatuānuku/Earth Mother, were separated by his brothers).
 Wind-God eye matter scattered into the universe and became known as the seven stars that rise above the Southern hemisphere horizon – named Matariki, Ururangi, Waitii Waitā, Tupu-ā-nuku, Tupu-ā-rangi and Waipunarangi.
 In Japan the constellation is known as Subaru and in Europe, Pleiades.

-Each artist is asked to create a work that relates to any of the universally relevant set of concepts around food production, self-development, and sharing with others.
+Each artist has been asked to create a work that relates to any of the universally relevant set of concepts around food production, self-development, and sharing with others.
 The seven stars of Matariki are also to be represented by the artists in a myriad of forms.